• Skip to main content

 • Oil – use any neutral flavourless oil such as vegetable, canola or rapeseed.

-• Caramelised biscuit spread – I use lotus biscoff spread.
+• Caramelised biscuit spread – I use lotus biscoff spread or Aldi biscuit spread.

 • Eggs – I use medium eggs that are organic or free range.